-The tool is found in the interface ribbon under 'WD network' or 'CS network' | Special tools | Network simplification (Figure 15.1).
-When activated a wizard is available to step through the simplification process (Figure 15.2).
+The MIKE+ model simplification tool works with WD and CS models.
+The tool is found in the ribbons under 'WD Network' or 'CS Network', under | Special tools | Network simplification (Figure 15.1).

+Figure 15.1 Launching the Network simplification tool